nyteshade/choiceset/README.md

 # ChoiceSet

+# NOTE: Docs are undergoing changes, as is the code; YMMV

 ## Overview
 Being a long time pen and paper role player, I have always had a fascination with die rolling and computers.
 One particular problem, handled by those with mathmatics skills greater than mine, is the one around producing as truly a random number as possible given the artificial limitations of computing.